 Want to skip the bus and experience more of the Rottnest hiking trails while you are there?
 Add on the “Experience The Northern Beaches” extend at Checkout for an extra 8km hike back to Geordie Bay.

 The running of all tours is subject to minimum numbers being met.

 Joining us on the ferry?
 Make your way to the meeting point at the B - Shed Ferry Terminal in Fremantle.
-Please arrive at least 30 minutes early to check in and receive your ticket.
-Exact boarding times will be sent to all ticket holders closer to the date as ferry times are subject to change.
+Please arrive at least 30 minutes early to check in.
+Exact boarding times and ferry tickets (if purchased at checkout) will be sent to all ticket holders closer to the date as ferry times are subject to change.

 The hiking fun begins with a short transported trip to the West End where we embark on the Ngank Wen Bidi (Explore West End).
 We begin at Radar Reef, a popular surfing spot for the adventurous.
 We then have a moment to enjoy the beautiful views at Cape Vlamingh, before heading onto Catherdral Rocks, where we can view the seals from the viewing platform, providing the perfect vantage point to watch the New Zealand fur seals frolicking.
 Our next stops are Mabel Cove and Marjorie Bay.